moomoomoo309/pidginBot/README.md

  1. Finch (sudo apt install finch)

 On debian, the command to install all of the dependencies is:
-`sudo apt install finch && sudo pip install pygobject emoji pydbus humanize parsedatetime youtube-dl --upgrade`
+`sudo apt install finch && sudo pip install pygobject pydbus humanize parsedatetime youtube-dl --upgrade`

 How to use: